Gallaudet University

 Summary of Requirements

-Required pre-major courses 9 hours
+Required pre-major courses 9 credits

 This course covers areas of vocabulary, semantics, grammar and organization of ASL and English.
 Students look at the linguistic aspects of both languages and compare the two.
 The class also covers word classes and sentence structure of both languages.
 To assist students in understanding the structure of both languages, discussion of how languages work is included.